Leonardo-Nunes-Armelim/Guess-the-Number/README.md

 # Guess-the-Number

-This is a python game that i developed while on the bus
+This is a python game that I developed while on the bus

 I hope you enjoy playing